Timber Grades Explained: How to Choose the Right Wood for Strength, Safety, and Longevity

 Standard / Utility Grades

-These allow knots and color variation.
-They balance cost and appearance and are commonly used for shelving, interior projects, and rustic designs.
+These allow knots, color variation, and some small defects.
+They balance cost and appearance and are commonly used for shelving, interior projects, and painted work.
+If you're covering something with paint anyway, going above this grade is hard to justify.

 Rustic Grades